featurevisor/featurevisor/docs/quick-start.md

 ## Initialize your project

 This is meant to be a completely separate repository from your application code.

 The idea is to be able to decouple your application deployments from releasing your features.
+Therefore, it stays as a separate repository.

 Run the following command to initialize your project: